shenjiasi/batch-seat-swapping/README.md

 The most important output file is this one:

-* **File `output/optimized.json`**: List of updated seat-student pairs after batch swapping.
+* **File `output/swapped.json`**: List of updated student-seat pairs after batch swapping.

 Please load this file into CSSystem.

-Other output files are for debugging and illustration purposes only.
-Please feel free to disregard them:
+Please disregard other files under the `output/` directory, as they are generated for debugging and illustration purposes only:

-* File `output/optimized.html`: A visual representation of the updated seat-student pairs.
+* File `output/optimized.html`: Visual representation of updated seat-student pairs.

-* File `output/initial.json`: List of initial seat-student pairs before batch swapping.
+* File `output/optimized.json`: List of updated seat-student pairs.

-* File `output/initial.html`: A visual representation of the initial seat-student pairs.
+* File `output/initial.html`: Visual representation of initial seat-student pairs.
+* File `output/initial.json`: List of initial seat-student pairs.

 ## Additional Information